matsengrp/bcr-phylo-benchmark/README.md

 The standard workflow involves 1) simulate sequences, 2) run X phylogenetic tools, and 3) compare true with inferred and report differences.
 The same workflow is also used to run comparisons based on isotype misplacement scores.
 Pre-run simulation results and their corresponding scons commands can be found on [our Zenodo bucket](https://doi.org/10.5281/zenodo.1218140).
+We have a [preprint article](https://www.biorxiv.org/content/early/2018/04/25/307736) describing the results of the benchmark.